Go Solar ‘4 Our Future’

 Many homeowners like the idea of generating their own power, contributing clean energy to the electric grid, and reducing their CO2 emissions.
 The electricity produced can be used to help charge electric cars and power high-efficiency electric heat pumps for home heating and cooling, moving further away from fossil fuels.
 Solar power avoids 1 lb. of CO2 (carbon dioxide) emissions for every kilowatt hour produced so a 5 kW system avoids 5,000 lbs. of CO2 emissions every year.

 How to Get Started

 If you have questions, schedule an appointment with one of Newton’s Energy Coaches.
 The Energy Coaches have a wealth of knowledge about solar energy and can not only answer your questions but can help you evaluate proposals to find the best installer for your home.
 You can contact them at any point in the process!

 Let us know how it went!
-Email [email protected] to contribute a story.
+Email [email protected] to contribute a story or recommend your installer.

 Financial Incentives Lower the Cost

 There are a wide range of financial incentives available for installing solar, as well as several financing options.
 On average, homeowners paying for a solar installation up front can expect to make their investment back within 5-7 years and produce free electricity for 25 years or more.

 As of January 2023 the following financial incentives are available: